Luminar AI Review: Hands-on Look at Intelligent Editing

 - AccentAI ensures your images have the “perfect exposure and colour.”

-We are assured that there will be more tools to come, but these are the ones we know of so far.
+We are assured that there will be more tools to come in further updates to the software, but these are the ones we have so far.

 At the very core of Luminar AI is a powerful new feature called Templates.
 The first time you open a photo in the software, your image will be identified, analysed, and the depth of the image will be calculated.
 Using this information, the artificial intelligence makes editing suggestions in the form of complete workflows; these workflows are known as Templates.

 This is very different from using presets.
 The adjustments are tuned specifically to your photo, rather than traditional presets that make blanket changes that have no significance to your actual photo in question.

 All of the changes are optional, and you can go through adjusting those you which to apply and refining them if needed.
 But, should you wish to fully harness the power of the AI, you can let the software do most – if not all – of the editing for you.

 Templates will be collated into Template Collections, with unique workflows for different styles of photography.
 Whether that’s astrophotography, wildlife, landscape, macro, or portraiture, Luminar AI will be able to adapt to your needs.
 This is the strength of this new iteration, and something we are very excited to test for this Luminar AI review.